The EU Morning Report - RBA Pushed Lower The Overvalued Aussie Dollar - 2 September 2014

 - The US dollar (USD) started its weekly session at 104.15 and climbed up to 104.86 against the Japanese yen (JPY).
 The pair reached a nine month low on speculation that Japan may reform its pension funds.

 - The Asian indices advanced, with the Indian 50 (IND) recording a new record high at 8090, the China 50 (CNX) is trading around 7210 and Japan 225 (NKI) is near 15700.

 - Corn (CRN) fell from its weekly high at 369 down to 361 US dollars per bushel, as there is increased demand from US while supplies from the Black Sea may be interrupted due to the tensions in Ukraine.

 - The Australian dollar (AUD) slid around 70 pips and reached its low at 0.9284 against the US dollar (USD).
 The aussie dollar declined after the Reserve Bank of Australia (RBA) kept its interest rates at 2.5%, at their record low.
 In addition, the RBA governor, Glenn Stevens, stated that an overvalued currency hurts the economy.

-- Option traders may consider constructing a Back Spread Strategy with Puts on the NZDUSD and gain if the pair moves lower, while the risk is limited to the premium paid.
+- Option traders may consider constructing a Long Straddle on the AUDUSD and gain if the pair moves in either direction, while the risk is limited to the premium paid.